tahash4h/pomodoro-timer/README.md

-# Private Timer
+# Pomodoro Timer

-A personal timer application for private use.
+A modern, minimalist Pomodoro timer built with Next.js and TypeScript.
+This application helps you stay focused and productive using the Pomodoro Technique.

+## Live Demo

+Check out the live version: [Pomodoro Timer](https://pomodoro-tim3r.vercel.app/)

 ## Features